The femoral nerve and its relevance to upper leg pain is the topic under discussion.

 Or something medical like swollen lymph glands or an inguinal hernia?

-Femoral nerve supply from L2 L3 L4 is to the lateral and anterior thigh and groin and sometimes the inner lower leg and top of the foot.
+Femoral nerve supply from L2, L3 and L4 is to the lateral and anterior thigh; the groin and sometimes the inner lower leg and top of the foot.

-The femoral nerve is the first of two large nerves that supply the leg, the other being the sciatic nerve; entrapments of either are extremely painful.
+The femoral nerve is the first of two large nerves that supply the leg, the other is sciatica; entrapments of either are extremely painful.

 The femoral nerve emerges from the mid to upper lumbar spine, whereas a sciatica originates from the lower back.

-Both course down just in front of the spine, through the pelvis, but the sciatic nerve emerges through the greater sciatic foramen, passing into the buttock and the back of the thigh and calf, and the outer side of the lower leg and the foot.
+Both course down just in front of the spine, through the pelvis but the sciatic nerve emerges into the buttock, the back of the thigh and calf.
+Then it proceeds to the outer side of the lower leg and the foot.

 But the femoral nerve passes through the groin supplying the

-That altered gait upsets the kinetic chain causing other problems; perhaps disturbing the balance mechanism in the inner ear, or provoking an otherwise silent hip arthritis or capsulities and other seemingly unrelated conditions.
+That altered gait upsets the kinetic chain causing other problems; perhaps disturbing the balance mechanism in the inner ear or provoking an otherwise silent hip arthritis; or capsulitis and other seemingly unrelated conditions.

-Recommended today is the HbA1c and fasting insulin rather than a routine morning glucose which can miss many diabetics.
+Recommended today is the HbA1c and fasting insulin too rather than a routine morning glucose which can miss many prediabetics.

-More typically the femoral nerve patient presents with pain around the buttock, front or side of the thigh, around the knee, and sometimes down the inner lower leg.
+More typically the femoral nerve patient presents with pain in the buttock, front or side of the thigh, and around the knee; and sometimes down the inner lower leg.

 Weakness of the quadriceps and iliopsoas causes a marked limp.